Links on SoundGuys may earn us a commission. Learn more.

 The Razer Kraken Pro V2 is a great example of a by-the-numbers gaming headset.
-With a built-in mic, and decently-boosted bass, and a small price tag it’ll cover your gaming needs pretty cheaply.
+With a built-in mic, decently boosted bass, and a small price tag, it’ll cover your gaming needs pretty cheaply.
 However, the gaming headset space is an increasingly crowded one, with competitive and affordable options from companies like HyperX, SteelSeries, and of course Razer.
+We spent a week with the Kraken Pro V2 to see if it passes muster.
+While it was good at the time, you may want to upgrade to the Kraken V3 instead.

 The Razer Kraken Pro V2 is aimed at gamers who want a relatively cheap and simple solution for their audio needs.
 The headphones aren’t really meant for more than casual listening, nor is the mic meant for more than the average voice call, but anyone with 3.5mm gaming needs may want to give this a look.